TDarkShadow/iheartnewvegas/readme.md

 - Reddit: [**Sigourn**](https://www.reddit.com/user/Sigourn)
 - RPG Codex: [**Sigourn**](https://rpgcodex.net/forums/index.php?members/sigourn.21476/)

+## Disclaimer

+The New Vegas modding community is full of drama queens and little bitches.
+If you see a modder speaking in memes, beware.

 ## About

 **New Vegas Sharp** is a modular modlist for Fallout: New Vegas.
 It addresses a number of significant issues with the game: